-Criterion Feasibility Guidelines (Targets are maximums) Cost per unit - rehabilitation (competitive AHP only) 75% of the floor FHA single-family mortgage limit for area Cost per unit - new construction (excluding land costs and nonprofessional volunteer labor) (competitive AHP only) 75% of the floor FHA single-family mortgage limit for area Household's monthly housing expense, including principal, interest, taxes, insurance, and homeowner's dues as % of gross income at application May not exceed 38% Mortgage Loan rate (Homeownership Initiatives only) Market rates for loans of similar maturity, terms, and risk Mortgage Loan term/amortization (Homeownership Initiatives only) Minimum 5-year mortgage term /15-year amortization Developer fee (competitive AHP only) New Construction and Rehab - 15% based on calculation: Payment to the sponsor of developer fee is an eligible use of AHP; however, developer fee may be disbursed only at the conclusion of the development when all homes have been sold and total development costs have been validated.
+Criterion Feasibility Guidelines (Targets are maximums) Cost per unit - rehabilitation (competitive AHP only) 75% of the floor FHA single-family mortgage limit for area.
+Current mortgage limits can be found at: FHA Mortgage Limits Cost per unit - new construction (excluding land costs and nonprofessional volunteer labor) (competitive AHP only) 75% of the floor FHA single-family mortgage limit for area.
+Current mortgage limits can be found at: FHA Mortgage Limits Household's monthly housing expense, including principal, interest, taxes, insurance, and homeowner's dues as % of gross income at application May not exceed 40% Mortgage Loan rate (Homeownership Initiatives only) Market rates for loans of similar maturity, terms, and risk Mortgage Loan term/amortization (Homeownership Initiatives only) Minimum 5-year mortgage term /15-year amortization Developer fee (competitive AHP only) New Construction and Rehab - 15% based on calculation: Payment to the sponsor of developer fee is an eligible use of AHP; however, developer fee may be disbursed only at the conclusion of the development when all homes have been sold and total development costs have been validated.
 Developer fee may not exceed 15%.
 Developer fee + consultant fee ÷ (Total development costs - developer fee - consultant fee - land and/or building acquisition Construction contingency (competitive AHP only) New construction: 10% of hard costs Rehabilitation: 20% of hard costs Construction - hard costs (% of total development costs) (competitive AHP only) 70% minimum